camoa/adrupalcouple/modules/contrib/schemadotorg/README.md

 comprises [50+ sub-modules](https://git.drupalcode.org/project/schemadotorg/-/blob/1.0.x/docs/MODULES.md)
 that provide integrations with various contributed modules to provide the best-structured data with the ideal content authoring and administration user experiences.
 Besides sub-modules, other Schema.org Blueprints projects support complex, experimental, and deprecated integrations.
-Schema.org Blueprint starter kits provide support for different industries and use cases.
+Schema.org Blueprint Recipes provide reusable configuration for different industries and use cases.
 Additionally, there is a full feature demo of the entire Schema.org Blueprints ecosystem.